Neurone/flux.1-dev-fp8/README.md

 This is the inference app for a FP8 quantized version of flux1-dev that can run on graphic cards with 16 GB of VRAM.

-This project leverage the [FLUX.1-dev's Inference App on Hugging Face](https://huggingface.co/spaces/black-forest-labs/FLUX.1-dev), but it is meant to run locally on your machine.
+This project resembles the [FLUX.1-dev's Inference App on Hugging Face](https://huggingface.co/spaces/black-forest-labs/FLUX.1-dev), but it is meant to run locally on your machine.

 Improvements over the original code: